Quinceañeras in the time of Covid-19: A coming-of-age celebration marches on

 Jessenia Contreras, originally from El Salvador, started planning and saving money for her daughter’s party back in 2018.
 In April of last year, everything was ready for the celebration: the venue, dress, music all chosen.
 But with short notice, the celebration had to be canceled as a mysterious virus ravaged the country.

-Her daughter, Tania Torres, was devastated.
+Her daughter Tania Torres was devastated.

 Contreras later lost an aunt and a brother to the virus.
 Her daughter became unfocused, apathetic and spent most of her time looking at videos on her phone.